InfrastructureAsCode-ch/nettowel/README.md

 ## Install

-You can install `nettowel` directly from pypi
+You can install it directly from pypi

 ```bash
 pip install nettowel